 Free Herb Walk & Book Signing at Santa Barbara Botanic Garden

 October 23, 2022 @ 10:30 am - 2:30 pmFree

 REGISTRATION: Although there is no extra charge for this event beyond the regular Garden admission, registration is required in order to monitor the number of people on the walks.
 Free registration is available at the event page at Santa Barbara Botanic Garden website.
 Please note that, as of August 18, reservations for admission to the Garden are not yet available for the month of October.
 Guests who reserve a space for the herb walks will need to return to the website at a later date to reserve (and pay for) for admission.

-Join me for a free herb walk and book signing event at the world-renowned Santa Barbara Botanic Garden (SBBG).
-Regular garden admission will apply as it does for any entry but there is no additional charge for the guided walk.
-We will tour their extensive native plant collection in search of some of the 70 plants featured in my 2021 book, Medicinal Herbs of California: A Field Guide to Common Healing Plants (Falcon Guides).
+Please join me for a free herb walk and book signing event at the world-renowned Santa Barbara Botanic Garden.
+Regular garden admission will apply as it does every day but there is no additional charge for the guided walk.
+We will tour the extensive native plant collection in search of some of the 70 plants featured in my 2021 book, Medicinal Herbs of California: A Field Guide to Common Healing Plants (Falcon Guides).
 The first walk will begin at 10:30 a.m., followed by the book signing from 12:00 to 1:00 p.m.
-If there is sufficient demand, a second walk will begin after the signing at 1:00 and conclude at 2:30 p.m.
+A second walk will begin after the signing at 1:00 and conclude at 2:30 p.m.
 On the walks, I will discuss tips for correctly identifying the plants, their growth habits, and their traditional and modern uses as medicinal herbs.

 ABOUT THE SANTA BARBARA BOTANIC GARDEN: